Nordic EMBL Partnership

 University rectors and Centre Directors from the four Nordic EMBL Partnership nodes, and the EMBL General Director Iain Mattaj.
 Photo: Lise Balsby, University of Aarhus.

-The partnership was first established as a joint venture (2008-2012) between the EMBL (European Molecular Biology Laboratory) and the Universities of Helsinki (Finland), Umeå (Sweden) and Oslo (Norway), and involved the building of national sister institutions in the three countries.
-The impact and success of the Nordic EMBL Partnership was recognized in 2013 with the signing of a renewed partnership agreement for an extended period of 10 years (2013-2023).
+The Nordic EMBL Partnership was initiated as a collaboration (2008-2012) between the EMBL and FIMM at the University of Helsinki (Finland), MIMS at Umeå University (Sweden) and NCMM at the University of Oslo (Norway).
+The initiation involved the establishment of national partnership nodes in the three countries.
+The impact and success of the Nordic EMBL Partnership was formally recognized in 2013 with the signing of a renewed partnership agreement for an extended period of 10 years (2013-2023).

-The Nordic EMBL Partnership network expanded in 2013 when the Danish Research Institute of Translational Neuroscience (DANDRITE) at Aarhus University became the Danish node.
-The Partnership now consists of four research centres, with around 50 PIs and 500 employees.
+The Nordic EMBL Partnership expanded in 2013 when the Danish Research Institute of Translational Neuroscience (DANDRITE) at Aarhus University in Denmark became the Danish node.
+The Partnership now consists of five Nordic research centres, with around 50 Group Leaders and 500 researchers and staff.

-By extending the EMBL’s recognised research strengths in areas such as cell biology and biophysics, developmental biology, genome biology and bioinformatics and structural biology;the individual nodes of theNordic EMBL Partnership for Molecular Medicine contribute the following complementary strengths:
+By extending the EMBL’s recognized research strengths in areas such as cell biology and biophysics, developmental biology, genome biology and bioinformatics and structural biology;the individual nodes of theNordic EMBL Partnership for Molecular Medicine contribute the following complementary strengths: